- Blog

 LSTMs and other recurrent neural networks

 RNNs are probably the most commonly used deep learning models for NLP and with good reason.
 Because these networks are recurrent, they are ideal for working with sequential data such as text.
 In sentiment analysis, they can be used to repeatedly predict the sentiment as each token in a piece of text is ingested.
-Once the model is fully trained, the sentiment prediction is just the model’s output after seeing all tokens in a sentence.
+Once the model is fully trained, the sentiment prediction is just the model’s output after seeing all n tokens in a sentence.

 RNNs can also be greatly improved by the incorporation of an attention mechanism, which is a separately trained component of the model.
 Attention helps a model to determine on which tokens in a sequence of text to apply its focus, thus allowing the model to consolidate more information over more timesteps.